richinfante/iphonebackuptools/Readme.md

 ### Reports
 - run using `ibackuptool -b <udid> --report <type>`
 - Current types:
-    - `apps`: List all installed bundle ids and groups.
+    - `apps` - List all installed applications and container IDs.
-    - `notes`: List all notes data
+    - `calls` - List all call records contained in the backup.
-    - `oldnotes`: List old notes data that may have been retained from around iOS 8ish
-    - `webhistory`: List recent web history
-    - `photolocations`: List photo locations (lat/lng) and timestamp.
+    - `conversations` - List all SMS and iMessage conversations
+    - `list` - List of all backups. alias for -l
-    - `manifest`: List all files in the backup manifest and what they are.
+    - `manifest` - List all the files contained in the backup (iOS 10+)
+    - `messages` - List all SMS and iMessage messages in a conversation
+    - `notes` - List all iOS notes
+    - `oldnotes` - List all iOS notes (from older unused database)
+    - `photolocations` - List all geolocation information for iOS photos (iOS 10+)
+    - `voicemail-files` - List all or extract voicemail files (iOS 10+)
+    - `voicemail` - List all or extract voicemails on device
+    - `webhistory` - List all web history
+    - `wifi` - List associated wifi networks and their usage information

 ```bash
 # Using a UDID from the previous step, now you can run: